orchestral/testbench-dusk/README.md

-Laravel Dusk Kit Testing Helper for Packages Development
+Laravel Dusk Testing Helper for Packages Development
 ==============

 Testbench Component is a simple package that is supposed to help you write tests for your Laravel package, especially when there is routing involved.